aqilmohammed/aqilmohammed/README.md

 ## 🔎 About Me
 - Strong foundation in statistics, machine learning, and analytical thinking
 - Experience working with structured and unstructured data
-- Interested in building scalable data products and predictive systems
 - Passionate about learning, optimisation, and continuous improvement

 ---